 6. Restaurants & Cafes in Copenhagen

-7. Copenhagen Gay Bars
+7. Copenhagen Gay Bars and Clubs

-9. Copenhagen Gay Saunas & Cruising Bars
+8. Copenhagen Gay Saunas & Cruising Bars

-10. Copenhagen Gay Beach
+9. Copenhagen Gay Beaches

-11. Gay Events in Copenhagen
+10. Gay Events in Copenhagen

-12. Day Trips from Copenhagen
+11. Day Trips from Copenhagen

 General Tips

-Compared to northern European cities like Stockholm, Amsterdam, and Helsinki, Copenhagen looks pretty good financially and you’ll be surprised by how far a Danish kroner can actually go.
-For example, an average metro ride can cost €3 in Copenhagen whereas Stockholm would be nearly €6.
-Also a pint of beer in Copenhagen can cost you about €4 on average compared to €5.50 in Helsinki.
+Financially, Copenhagen fares well compared to other northern European cities like Stockholm, Amsterdam, and Helsinki.
+You may be pleasantly surprised by how far a Danish krone can stretch.
+For instance, an average metro ride often costs less in Copenhagen than in Stockholm, and a pint of beer may be cheaper on average than in Helsinki.

 Transportation & Airport Transfer